Technology

 Take a look at our guide to installing a wood burning stove to find out what's really involved.
 It also includes a video of a typical stove installation as well as a handy downloadable checklist for members to help walk you through the whole buying process - Which? members can just log in to download it.

-If you're not a member, you can gain access to all our reviews and expert advice with a £1 trial subscription to Which?.
+If you're not a member, you can gain access to all our reviews and expert advice by joining Which?.

 Making your home efficient